moonchild-rl/vue-project-JS/README.md

 # Account Leak Report

 A simple website project to highlight account data leaks and their changes over time.
+This was created as part of a university project.

 ## Project Setup